 Airport management has identified three concerns pertaining to existing and future vehicle access and circulation.
-The first concern is that peak traffic volumes on eastbound U.S. Highway 2 cause delays to left-turning traffic at the Flint Road and Spotted Road intersections.
-Vehicle accidents along U.S. Highway 2 at Flint Road have elevated the safety concerns in this area.
+The first concern is that peak traffic volumes on eastbound U.S. Highway 2 cause delays to left-turning traffic at the Spotted Road intersection.
+Vehicle accidents along U.S. Highway 2 have elevated the safety concerns in this area.
 The second concern is that Geiger and Flightline Boulevards routinely experience congestion associated with heavy truck traffic.
 The third concern is that development of the planned new runway at the Airport could result in the need to realign roadways that provide access to GEG, which could influence terminal building development.